OSGeo/grass/CONTRIBUTING.md

 or you can go any time later to your fork on GitHub, display the branch `new-feature`, and GitHub will show you button to create a pull request.

+Alternatively, you can explore GitHub CLI tool (_gh_) which allows you to do `git push` and creating a pull request in one step with `gh pr create -fw`.

 ### After creating a pull request